 The internship is an integral part of the Justice Studies undergraduate program.
 All JS majors are required to complete a THREE (3) unit internship course.
 The internship experience is designed to provide a broad exposure to the operations of a variety of justice-related agencies and organizations, including courts, law enforcement agencies, law offices, nonprofit organizations and community based programs.
 The internship student gains knowledge of the structure, goals, and work procedures of the agency/office by participating in activities in the internship setting, and applies that knowledge to the completion of a paper on the internship experience that bridges coursework, theory and practice.
 Students are required to spend a minimum of 120 hours in the internship setting.
 For the specific requirements, view the JS 181 syllabus (PDF).
 The internship is limited to Justice Studies Department majors and minors.
 The internship fulfills the Core Competencies area ‘F’ of the JS major requirements.
 Students may also fulfill this major requirement through the combination of JS 140 and JS 141.

-Current interns should go to the Current Interns Page for problem-solving information and the calendar of internship meetings.
+Current interns should go to the Current Interns Page for information on what is required of students while they are completing their internship.